top of page

 The monument gets its name from twin box-shaped sandstone buttes on the northern end of Cedar Mesa.
 The plateau is highest on a north-south line down its center.
 Rainfall draining east and west quickly forms deep canyons on the plateau’s periphery.

 Ancient people lived on Cedar Mesa because it was possible to supplement hunting and gathering with farming (primarily corn) most years.
-Far more people lived in surface sites than in the canyons, but those sites dissolved more quickly than the defensive sites built in protective alcoves and under overhangs (“cliff dwellings”).
+Far more people lived in surface sites than in the canyons, but those sites dissolved more quickly than the defensive sites built-in protective alcoves and under overhangs (“cliff dwellings”).

-It is a long and difficult hike out of the canyon to any assistance, so avoiding injury and illness is paramount.
+It is a long and challenging hike out of the canyon to any assistance, so avoiding injury and illness is paramount.
 Numerous structures and rock art sites are to be found in the main canyon and its many tributaries.
-They are especially vulnerable precisely because they are so far from any regular monitoring.
+They are especially vulnerable precisely because they are so far from regular monitoring.

 bottom of page